casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 ## Summary {#summary}

 In this tutorial, we:
-- give a brief overview why the cross-contract communication is sometimes necessary
+- Discussed why cross-contract communication is sometimes necessary
 - develop two rust contracts on the Casper Network where one smart contract is calling an entry point of the second smart contract
 - use attributes to pass values into the smart contract during method invocation